 How can blockchain help companies to engage better with their customers?

 With blockchain technology, organisations can innovate their business models by removing intermediaries in the ecosystem and enhancing operational efficiency.
-Companies like Coca Cola are deploying blockchain to create a secured registry for their global workforce to root out forced labour from their company.
-The secure registry allows the company to identify, employ and track workers who genuinely want to be part of the organisation, thereby facilitating transparency in the hiring process and wage distribution.
+Companies like Coca-Cola are deploying blockchain to create a secured registry for their global workforce to root out forced labor from their company.
+The secure registry allows the company to identify, employ and track workers who genuinely want to be part of the organization, thereby facilitating transparency in the hiring process and wage distribution.

-The digitalisation of payments and supply chains means that organisations are transforming legacy systems to become safer digital infrastructure.
+The digitalization of payments and supply chains means that organizations are transforming legacy systems to become safer digital infrastructures.
 This would require upscaling the workforce with digital skills and deploying enterprise-wide automation.
-Real-time tracking of transactions ensures the security of all payments, minimises delays, cuts extra expenses, and reduces employees’ failures in the entire supply chain.
+Real-time tracking of transactions ensures the security of all payments, minimizes delays, cuts extra expenses, and reduces employees’ failures in the entire supply chain.
 The use of blockchain technology in vulnerable sectors like healthcare and financial services is securing the data distribution and preventing exposure of critical data.
 Such preventive and proactive measures are crucial building blocks of consumer loyalty.
-The instant accessibility of data over the distributed network ensures that relevant departments have access to important customer data at all times and thereby are better able to solve customer related issues or queries.
+The instant accessibility of data over the distributed network ensures that relevant departments have access to important customer data at all times and thereby are better able to solve customer-related issues or queries.
 Blockchain is fostering customer-centric innovation to support business growth and prosperity.

 Business models are transforming at breakneck speed thanks to disruptive technologies like blockchain.
 Customer journeys are more complex than ever.
-These technologies are beneficial to organisations as they help them understand how to efficiently spur internal processes and capture new opportunities.
-The superior computational power of blockchain technology has the potential to revolutionise how companies handle and secure data on a large scale.
+These technologies are beneficial to organizations as they help them understand how to efficiently spur internal processes and capture new opportunities.
+The superior computational power of blockchain technology has the potential to revolutionize how companies handle and secure data on a large scale.